-Some observations from SPBA President Fred Hunt
+Some observations from SPBA Active Past President Fred Hunt

-The point of this preface is to say that you should read it with an open mind.
+>>The point of this preface is to say that you should read it with an open mind.
 This is not propaganda against the concept of multiple employer plans.
 This is a reality check on some over-active wishful-thinking imaginations.

 No issue generates as much off-the-wall wishful-thinking and blindness as self-funded multiple-employer plans.
 It seeps into all kinds of different areas of law & regulation.
 This article could easily be a thick book.
 Instead, I will try to be as brief and direct as possible.
 I am speaking only about self-funded plans.
 Fully-insured multiple employer plans are already regulated by states via the insurance company.

-Name game: There are only three general kinds of plans in ERISA: Single employer...or... multi-employer (based on collective bargaining agreement with a jointly-administered Board of Trustees.
-Multi-employer plans are often called "Taft-Hartley" after the law that allowed such arrangements)...or...a multiple employer plan (MEWA, formerly known as an MET - Multiple Employer Trust).
+Name game: There are only three general kinds of self-funded plans in ERISA: Single employer...plus... multi-employer (based on collective bargaining agreement with a jointly-administered Board of Trustees.
+Multi-employer plans are often called "Taft-Hartley" after the law that allowed such arrangements)...plus...a multiple employer plan (MEWA, formerly known as an MET - Multiple Employer Trust).
 That's it.
 No amount of creative naming of schemes makes it different.
-"Multi-employer" is not a synonym for "multiple employer".
+"Multi-employer" is NOT a synonym for "multiple employer".
 An association or any grouping of employers who are not under the same operational "control group" (such as a holding company or subsidiary relationship) are still a MEWA, no matter what fancy names and wishful-thinking is applied.
 Just because something calls itself a "union" does not mean that it is magically automatically a Taft-Hartley multi-employer plan.
 In fact, the Department of Labor seems to be harshest in enforcement against "fake union" plans.
 So, always cut through the fluff and any creative terminology, and determine what kind of plan it really is: Single employer or Multi-employer, or Multiple employer.

 Regulatory authority: Single employer and Taft-Hartley (multi) self-funded plans are generally recognized as full ERISA plans, subject to the fiduciary limitations, reporting, other requirements... and ERISA preemption of state insurance laws.
 Due to some unfortunate legislative compromises starting when ERISA was written, MEWAs (called Multiple Employer Trusts or METs before 1983) were given a hybrid status in the ERISA law.
-It is this hybrid status that causes the confusion and wishful-thinking trouble, to this day.
+It is this hybrid status that causes the confusion and wishful-thinking trouble to this day.